jorisroovers/memclient/README.md

 - Support for additional command options
 - Use GoDep for dependency management
 - Have a look at [GoDownDoc](https://github.com/robertkrimen/godocdown) for README generation from ```doc.go```
-- Some sort of integration test that runs against an actual memcached instance
 - ...